Fast-food restaurant: United States

 At roughly the same time as Kroc was conceiving what eventually became McDonald's Corporation, two Miami, Florida businessmen, James McLamore and David Edgerton, opened a franchise of the predecessor to what is now the international fast-food restaurant chain Burger King.
-McLamore had visited the original McDonald's hamburger stand belonging to the McDonald brothers; sensing potential in their innovative assembly line-based production system, he decided he wanted to open a similar operation of his own.
+McLamore had visited the original McDonald's hamburger stand belonging to the McDonald brothers; sensing potential in their innovative assembly line–based production system, he decided he wanted to open a similar operation of his own.
 The two partners eventually decided to invest their money in Jacksonville, Florida-based Insta-Burger King.
-Originally opened in 1953, the founders and owners of the chain, Kieth G. Kramer and his wife's uncle Matthew Burns, opened their first stores around a piece of equipment known as the Insta-Broiler.
+Originally opened in 1953, the founders and owners of the chain, Keith G. Cramer and his wife's uncle Matthew Burns, opened their first stores around a piece of equipment known as the Insta-Broiler.
 The Insta-Broiler oven proved so successful at cooking burgers, they required all of their franchises to carry the device.

-By 1959 McLamore and Edgarton were operating several locations within the Miami-Dade area and were growing at a fast clip.
+By 1959, McLamore and Edgarton were operating several locations in the Miami-Dade County, Florida area and were growing at a fast clip.
 Despite the success of their operation, the partners discovered that the design of the insta-broiler made the unit's heating elements prone to degradation from the drippings of the beef patties.
 The pair eventually created a mechanized gas grill that avoided the problems by changing the way the meat patties were cooked in the unit.
 After the original company began to falter in 1959, it was purchased by McLamore and Edgerton who renamed the company Burger King.

 While fast-food restaurants usually have a seating area in which customers can eat the food on the premises, orders are designed to be taken away, and traditional table service is rare.
 Orders are generally taken and paid for at a wide counter, with the customer waiting by the counter for a tray or container for their food.
 A "drive-through" service can allow customers to order and pick up food from their cars.